Diagnosing Radio Control Problems

 I have a three-wire extension cord so I can run a motor on one plane off of the battery, receiver, and ESC that is still in another plane.
 I don’t even hesitate to trade the ESC and battery to see if the problem continues.
 The antenna is usually secured, so I usually end up leaving the receiver in the plane and testing it in place.
 As you get to know your equipment, diagnosing problems is easier.

 Motor thrust angle and torque

 When you adjust the throttle you may see that the plane pulls up or down.
 If this is the case, then either the motor thrust angle or the center of gravity needs to be adjusted.
 Flying wings have reflex, which means the elevons are set slightly upward to help the plane fly straight at half throttle.
-This little bit of up-trim may pull the nose of the plane up at higher speeds but is normal for all flying wings.
+This little bit of up-trim may pull the nose of the plane up at higher speeds but is normal and expected for all flying wings.

 To correct the motor angle, fly the plane to a safe height for a test and trim the plane during a glide to fly flat and level.
 Give the plane some throttle and see if the plane pulls up or down.
 If the plane pulls up with increased throttle, you need to tip the motor down.
 (This is the same for motors in the front or back.)

 You will notice the plane may fly level, but will start to roll when the throttle is changed.
 This is usually due to prop torque and will have to be accounted for by the pilot as he flies.
 There’s not much to do mechanically to change it.
 Fliers will ask why their plane is rolling or turning better one way than the other.
 Because your prop is turning one direction the plane tends to turn easier the other direction.